Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova

 \abstract {Obtaining spectroscopic observations of the progenitors of core-collapse supernovae is often unfeasible, due to an inherent lack of knowledge as to what stars will go supernova and when they will explode.
-In this Letter, we present photometric and spectroscopic observations of the progenitor activity of \fyq in the preceding 150 days before the He-rich progenitor exploded as a Type Ibn supernova.
+In this Letter, we present photometric and spectroscopic observations of the progenitor activity of \fyq before the He-rich progenitor explodes as a Type Ibn supernova.
 The progenitor of \fyq shows an exponential rise in flux prior to core-collapse.
-Complex \ion{He}{I} emission line features are observed, with a P-Cygni like profile, as well as an evolving broad base with velocities on the order of 10,000~\kms, possibly due to electron scattering.
-The luminosity and evolution of \fyq is consistent with a faint Type Ibn, reaching a peak $r$-band magnitude of $-18.1$~mag, although there is some uncertainty in the distance to the host, NGC 4388, located in the Virgo cluster.
+Complex \ion{He}{I} emission line features are observed in the progenitor spectra, with a P-Cygni like profile, as well as an evolving broad base with velocities on the order of 10,000~\kms.
+The luminosity and evolution of \fyq is consistent with a Type Ibn, reaching a peak $r$-band magnitude of $-18.8$~mag, although there is some uncertainty in the distance to the host, NGC 4388, located in the Virgo cluster.
 We present additional evidence of asymmetric He-rich material being present prior to the explosion of \fyq, as well as after, suggesting this material has survived the ejecta-CSM interaction.
-Broad [\ion{O}{I}] and the \ion{Ca}{II} triplet lines are observed at late phases, confirming that \fyq was a genuine supernova, rather than a non-terminal interacting transient. \fyq provides insight into the final moments of a massive star's life, highlighting that the progenitor is likely highly unstable before core-collapse. }
+Broad [\ion{O}{I}], \ion{C}{I}, and the \ion{Ca}{II} triplet lines are observed at late phases, confirming that \fyq was a genuine supernova, rather than a non-terminal interacting transient. \fyq provides insight into the final moments of a massive star's life, highlighting that the progenitor is likely highly unstable before core-collapse. }

 \keywords{Supernovae: individual: \fyq~--~ Supernovae: individual: ZTF22abzzvln~--~ Stars: massive~--~ Stars: winds, outflows }